altwalker/altwalker/docs/modeling.md

 ## Model Design

-The objective of the model(s), is to express the expected behavior of the system under test.
+The objective of the model(s), is to express the expected behaviour of the system under test.
 To do so, we use a directed graph, in which a vertex (or a node) represents some desired state, and the edges (arcs, arrows, transitions) represents whatever actions we need to do in order to achieve that desired state.

 Each vertex and edge has an associated method in the test code that is executed upon stepping into it.